Token (rapper)

 Benjamin David Goldberg (born September 24, 1998), known professionally as Token, is an American rapper, singer, and record producer from Salem, Massachusetts.

 Token gained a massive following after appearing on Sway’s Friday's Fire Cipher and has a catalog of videos on YouTube.
-He signed a distribution deal with Atlantic Records in 2020 and has since released two studio albums, Pink Is Better (2022) and I'm Not Supposed to Be Here (2025).
+He signed a distribution deal with Atlantic Records in 2020 and has since released three studio albums, Pink Is Better (2022), I'm Not Supposed to Be Here (2025) and I’m Leaving Soon (2026).

 Early life

 Ben Goldberg was born and raised in Marblehead, Massachusetts.
 He was introduced to hip-hop music at age six by his sister.
 His mother, Leslie Goldberg, described him as having incidents of "explosive anger".
 In his younger years, Goldberg was often sent home from school by his teachers because of this.
 Additionally, he had difficulty in understanding expressive language.
 Goldberg was eventually diagnosed with depression and anxiety.
 As a child, Goldberg suffered from obesity, weighing nearly 140 pounds in the fourth grade.
 He began running on the treadmill after school and lost 50 pounds halfway through fifth grade as a result.

 At a young age, Goldberg had a dream of becoming a hip-hop star; a psychiatrist noted that it seemed to be the only thing on his mind.
 An outlet for Goldberg was writing poetry in his diary, which eventually evolved into writing rap songs at the age of 10.
 Ben rapped in public for the first time at age 13, specifically in front of one of his idols at the time - Hopsin; who had just finished a show in a downstairs venue at The Middle East in Cambridge.
 Token recalled being brave and confident, which garnered the attention of rapper Hopsin and a crowd of 30 or so other fans surrounding him.
 After he finished his freestyle, Hopsin had a few words of advice for the young prodigy on how to "steez it out more" with his performances, as well as have more fun with them.
 Nonetheless, Hop was impressed - as it would spark a future bond and tour opening spot for Token later on in his career.
 According to Goldberg, the main artists he listened to were 2Pac, Ludacris, and Eminem.